arteria/cmsplugin-contact-plus/README.md

 - Fixed typos and added translation markers.

 ### 1.0.3
-- Improoved Documentation
+- Improved Documentation
 - Added ``auto_TextArea`` shortcut to create a TextArea.
-Note: Currently the widget definde in the plugins are ignored.
+Note: Currently the widget defined in the plugins are ignored.
 - Hidden "referral page" field.
 Reads referral from request.
 - Generic Hidden fields.
 Use this in combination with JavaScript/jQuery to attach additional data to the form sent by email.

-For exmple, the field lable for the 'CharField as HiddenInput' is named to "Object description".
+For example, the field lable for the 'CharField as HiddenInput' is named to "Object description".
 Using the lable name, the ID for the input field will be 'id_object-description', the name 'object-description'.

 Store data is dead easy using jQuery.